ZacharyGeurts/AMOURANTHRTX/README.md

 Software with free distribution can use all of this software with free license terms.
 Commercial SDL3 and Vulkan development requires AMOURANTH RTX engine license.
 Commercial distribution is percentage based accountable upon release.
-- **Distribution**: gzac5314@gmail.com for AMOURANTH RTX engine license
-- **Why AMOURANTH?** They said they were hiring so I figured I would try to bring in a customer.

 ![gif](https://github.com/ZacharyGeurts/AMOURANTHRTX/blob/main/media/gif.gif)